nagumeena22/RAG_collge_application/README.md

 # RAG Frontend

-A sleek, modern React frontend for a Retrieval-Augmented Generation (RAG) application.
+A sleek, modern React frontend for a Retrieval-Augmented Generation (RAG)

 ## Features